“Nobody hungry, nobody thirsty,

-The OGHS offering will be collected at First Baptist, Marion, IA, during June 7-21.
+The OGHS offering will be collected at First Baptist, Marion, IA, during the month of June.
 You can give online through our church by clicking on this button and selecting OGHS on the “To:” pulldown.

 OGHS is a tangible way American Baptists provide for the human needs of our world:

 • Emergency relief available 24 hours a day, 7 days a week for urgent or acute needs brought about by disasters of natural or human origin;

 • Development projects focused on meeting chronic human need by enabling individuals or groups to establish or maintain a more adequate quality of life; and

 • Refugee and immigration ministries focused on holistic ministry to immigrants, refugees, and migrants in detention facilities and refugee camps.

 To date, One Great Hour of Sharing has provided over $537,000 in emergency COVID-19 grants to churches and partners in the U.S. and Puerto Rico and around the world.
 These grants are a pouring out of your love to communities in need—they have indeed “Let Love Flow”—literally all around the world!